[Case Study] Bolt Diesel Saved by 90% Debt Reduction in Bankruptcy

 In West Texas and across the state, small businesses pursued by predatory lenders have options.
 Like Bolt Diesel, you don't have to stand for the harassing calls of predatory lenders.
 Chapter 11, Subchapter 5 bankruptcy is a legal option that helps erase significant amounts of debt, and supports small businesses with a plan to repay any outstanding balance with a clear, reasonable repayment plan.

 Bankruptcy can sound like giving up.
-But when you work with an experienced law firm that understands your business and your goals, your business can see results similar to those we delivered for Bolt Diesel.
+But when you partner with an experienced law firm that understands your business and your goals, your business can see results similar to those we delivered for Bolt Diesel.
 If your small business is struggling, don't wait — help is available, and it doesn't have to mean closing your doors!
 Contact The Lane Law Firm.